zaratustrastar/PMFI_Protocol/trading_bot/README.md

 2. Browse markets
 3. The slug is in the URL: `polymarket.com/event/SLUG`

-Or use your existing Telegram monitoring to get new market slugs automatically.
+Or use your existing Telegram monitoring - new markets are auto-detected!

 ## How It Works